Donna Lynne is officially running for governor. Is the campaign Hickenlooper 2.0?

 At a table on a sun-dappled outdoor patio in a downtown Colorado Springs cafe, Lynne said she could not think of a single issue on which she and Hickenlooper disagreed since the governor tapped her as the state’s second-in-command last March.

-Democrats have been lining up to run in the first wide-open race for governor in decades, starting in January when businessman Noel Ginsburg and former Sen. Mike Johnston launched their candidacies.
+For months prior, Democrats had been lining up to run in the first wide-open race for governor in decades, starting in January when businessman Noel Ginsburg and former Sen. Mike Johnston launched their candidacies.
 In April, former State Treasurer Cary Kennedy got in after Arvada Congressman Ed Perlmutter announced his own run.
 In June, Boulder Congressman Jared Polis jumped in the race, and then Perlmutter stunned Democrats by dropping out.